 Why We Love Chant at the Moon Day

-There's nothing better than those summer sunny evenings outside—but by the time August rolls around, we often take the season's temperate weather for granted and stay indoors all evening.
-Chant at the Moon Day is the perfect opportunity to get back outdoors and connect with nature.
+There's nothing better than summer evenings.
+Chant at the Moon Day is the perfect opportunity to get outdoors and connect with nature.

 It allows us to be silly

-How often do we really get to let loose and unleash some primal nature chanting?
-This day allows us to blow off steam and release our inner goof.
+How often do we really let loose and unleash some primal nature chanting?
+Chant at the Moon Day allows us to blow off steam and release our inner goofball.
 Grab your friends and see who can come up with the silliest chant!
-(And film it—you never know when you're going to need some light blackmail material.)
+(And film it — you never know when you're going to need some light blackmail material.)